innotegrity/go-xlog/README.md

 `go-xlog` is a logging library which extends the default capabilities of the built-in `log/slog` package.
 This library includes the ability to automatically create a logger based on a configuration read from a file.
 It also includes new handlers that extend the default plaintext and JSON handlers.

-Please review the [module documentation](https://pkg.go.dev/go.innotegrity.dev/xlog) for details on how to properly use the functions and classes contained in this module.
+Please review the [module documentation](https://pkg.go.dev/go.innotegrity.dev/xlog) for details on how to properly use the functions and types contained in this module.

 ## ✅ Requirements